 Getting plenty of protein in your diet is a must, but it may be more challenging if you eliminate meat, eggs, or dairy foods from your meal plan.
 Vegetables aren't often thought of as high-protein foods, but surprisingly many veggies are excellent sources of this essential nutrient.

 Believe it or not, sweet corn adds extra protein to your menu.
-One large ear of cooked yellow sweet corn provides you with about 4 grams of protein.
+One large ear of yellow sweet corn provides you with nearly 5 grams of protein.
 To cook this delicious vegetable, place the corn in boiling water for 10 minutes, let it cool for 5 minutes, and serve.
 Alternatively, try canned corn in various recipes including soups, salads, side dishes, veggie burgers, and casseroles.

 2. Brussels Sprouts (4 grams)